lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session03_say.md

 Navigate to your facility as we did last time, or when you've done it a few times, it will automatically go to the facility that you're working with.

-Scrolling down to the team folder you will probably see that you have just one file there, called "data UI".
-We're going to click on that folder and open the Excel file, where we will use the second "Get Team Data" button to create a second file for use in the sim UI.
+Scroll down to the team folder.
+You will (probably) have just one file there, called "data UI".
+We will click on that folder and open the Excel file.
+Then we will use the second "Get Team Data" button to create a second data file for use by the sim UI.

-### When you click the "Get Team Data Table for Sim UI" button, it produces a table of descriptive team data.
+### Clicking the "Get Team Data Table for Sim UI" button produces a table of descriptive team data.

 a.
 This is a different table from the one you generated last time by selecting the clinics that make up your team and then clicking "Get *Patient Level* Data."